dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 ## the indianness of it all

 Here's the thesis.
-I want to be plain about it.

-Open source contribution, as it's practiced in the West, quietly assumes a social safety net and a career ladder that doesn't punish you for spending a summer unpaid on a volunteer project.
+Open source as it's practiced in the West assumes a social safety net and a career ladder that doesn't punish you for unpaid summers.
 Indian students don't have that.
-Cut-throat competition starts in school and escalates through college; the pop curve is what it is, unemployment is what it is, and we all need to outwork each other to stay afloat.
+Cut-throat competition starts in school and only intensifies through college — the population curve is what it is, unemployment is what it is, and we spend our twenties trying to outpace each other because that's the only path through.

-Our generation showed up for the stipend, learned real craft, and then vanished into jobs that demanded everything we had — exactly the pattern Ruaok and Max named on IRC and HN.
+Our 2010s GSoC generation showed up for the stipend, learned real craft, then vanished into jobs that demanded everything we had — exactly the pattern Ruaok and Max named on IRC and HN.
 They weren't wrong.
 I was one of those students.

 And I wasn't alone.

 - Shivam, who introduced me to MetaBrainz, never did GSoC.
-He went on to do excellent work elsewhere, but the OSS hobby never stuck.
+He went on to do excellent work elsewhere, but the open-source hobby never picked up.
-- Akif, our inspiration, did one GSoC at OpenSUSE in 2013 and (as far as I can tell from the outside) drifted into industry like the rest of us.
-I have nothing but respect for him; without him I wouldn't have known the program existed.
-But the pattern holds.
+- Akif, who had been our inspiration, did his one GSoC at OpenSUSE in 2013 and, as far as I know, didn't go back.
+I owe him a great deal regardless — without him, I wouldn't have known the program existed.

-It wasn't that any of us *didn't want to*.
-I wanted to keep contributing.
-I genuinely did.
-But you finish your degree, you take the job that pays the rent or the loan or both, and then college courses and projects and exams give way to OKRs and standups and on-calls.
+It wasn't that we didn't want to.
+I wanted to keep contributing — I genuinely did.
+But you finish your degree, you take the job that pays the rent or the loan or both, and college courses and exams give way to OKRs and on-calls.
 The incentive evaporates.
-The maintainers in Berlin and Amsterdam and Barcelona keep going, because their lives have room for it.
+The maintainers in Berlin and Amsterdam and Barcelona keep going because their lives have room for it.
 Ours don't.

-This is not an excuse.
-It is, I think, an explanation.
+This isn't an excuse.
+It's an explanation.

 ## the crater

 Between 2016 and 2026 there is a ten-year hole in my open-source life.

-I joined Adobe straight out of Jamia in mid-2016 — a sweet placement, a fat package, a famous company.
+I joined Adobe straight out of Jamia in July 2016 — a sweet placement, a fat package, a famous company.
 The role turned out to be writing Selenium-based unit tests in Python.
-After two weeks of staring at it, I'd convinced myself a 12th-pass kid could do this work.
-Over lunch, my friend [Prerit](https://www.linkedin.com/in/prerit2010/) and I quietly decided to resign together and prep for GATE.
-My manager was *furious*:
+After two weeks of staring at it, I decided a 12th-pass kid could do this work.
+Over lunch, my friend [Prerit](https://www.linkedin.com/in/prerit2010/) and I quietly agreed to resign together and prep for GATE.
+My manager was furious:

 > "I'll make sure you're blacklisted from Adobe."
 >
 > "Adobe has invested so much in you already.
 Is this how you repay?"

-The word *repay* sticks with me to this day, given everything else this post is about.
+That word — *repay* — has stuck.

+Adobe held me to a few months of notice.
+I served it while quietly finishing my Mitmproxy GSoC on Adobe time.
+For most of that summer, both Adobe and Google were paying me at once — one for Selenium tests I wasn't writing, the other for Python 3 code I actually was.

 I gave GATE in February 2017 — AIR 59 — and joined IIT Delhi MTech CS in June.
-The course load was brutal.
-I realized fast that hobbyist programming would have to die if I wanted to actually do well in MTech, and as much as it pained me, I let it die.
-From 2017 to 2019: little to no hobby OSS.
+The course load was brutal, and I realised fast that I would have to give up hobbyist programming if I wanted to do well in MTech.
+As much as it pained me, I did.
+From 2017 to 2019: almost no hobby OSS.
 In June 2019 I got placed at [Tower Research Capital](https://www.tower-research.com/), where I have been ever since[^trc].

-[^trc]: TRC is a quantitative trading firm doing serious systems work — low-latency C++, custom file formats, in-house storage engines.
+[^trc]: TRC is a quantitative trading firm — low-latency C++, custom file formats, in-house storage engines.
 The day job is intellectually rich and it pays absurdly well.
-I've written elsewhere about the [moral dissonance](/2025/12/30/saarthi/) of working in HFT and the [career path that didn't happen](/2026/01/14/civil-service/).
-What that day job *didn't* leave room for, for a very long time, was open source.
+I've written elsewhere about the [moral dissonance](/2025/saarthi/) of working in HFT and the [career path that didn't happen](/2026/civil-service/).
+What it didn't leave room for, for the longest time, was open source.

 So: ten years.
-Few public PRs.
-No IRC.
-No mentoring.
-Freenode/Discord kept buzzing without me, exactly as the mentors had predicted.
+A few drive-by commits at most.
+IRC channels kept buzzing without me, exactly as the mentors had predicted they would.

 ## the return

 January 2026.

-We had an internal use case at Tower: an embedded DuckDB instance, run from C++, serving multi-tenant analytical queries from a single in-memory database.
-Two missing primitives kept biting us — there was no way to bound the memory budget *per connection*, and no way to time-bound a single runaway query.
-Both are standard postgres-shaped capabilities.
+A project at Tower needed two primitives that DuckDB didn't ship with: a way to bound memory per connection, and a way to time-bound a runaway query.
+Both are postgres-shaped capabilities.
 Both were trivially missing.

-I sat down to think about what the right shapes for these settings would be.
-That part — the ideas, the API, the integration story — was mine.
+I worked out what these settings should look like — what to add, how the API should read, how the new options should integrate with the existing knobs.
+That part was mine.
 The C++ implementation was all [Cursor](https://cursor.sh/), the AI coding agent I use at work.
-I'm not going to pretend otherwise.

-DuckDB has a strict policy against AI-enabled PRs[^duckdb-policy].
-So I went the other direction.
-I broke each patch into small, independently reviewable commits.
-I reviewed every line myself before pushing.
+DuckDB has a strict policy against AI-generated PRs[^duckdb-policy].
+So I overcompensated.
+Each patch was broken into small, independently reviewable commits.
+I made multiple passes over the code myself before pushing, and ran the entire test suite locally before opening each PR.

 [^duckdb-policy]: Most serious database projects do, and for good reasons — license cleanliness, code quality, maintainer load.
 The point of disclosing AI use isn't moral; it's practical.
 The maintainer's time is the scarce resource.
 If you're using AI, you owe them an even tighter PR than if you weren't.